kalekundert/bind_dna/notebook/20200108_express_mwasabi_repa_in_s30_lysate/express_mwasabi_repa_in_s30_lysate.rst

 --------------
 SL119 is the strain used by Promega to create their "E. coli S30 Extract System for Linear Templates" (Promega L1030) kit.
-It is also the strain recommended for linear templates by [Lesley1995]_.
-It is derived from the B strain (e.g.
-in the same family as BL21, not in the same family as A19) and has the following genotype [Lesley1995]_:
+It is also the strain recommended for linear templates by [Lesley1995]_ and used for CIS-display by [Odegrip2004]_.
+It is derived from the B strain (e.g.  in the same family as BL21, not in the same family as A19) and has the following genotype [Lesley1995]_:

 - hsdS: Restriction enzymes
 - gal: Lower background for galactokinase assays (I think).